BramVanImpeUcll/distributed-applications/exercises/9_distributed_elixir_exercises_complete/04_automatic_clustering_with_libcluster/assigment.md

 * You have your application level supervisor (already generated).
 * Copy the `MyBuilding` module to your `lib` folder and refactor it to `DaLibclusterTest.Mybuilding`.
 Also refactor it so that it uses `start_link`, as we'll use it under a supervisor.
 * Configure your application level supervisor for libcluster.
 You can either use the Epmd strategy (manual node config) or the gossip strategy.
+The gossip strategy can have problems when your applications run on Windows, configure the Empd strategy in that case (check the libcluster docs).
-We prefer the gossip strategy, copy the following code in your application level supervisor to configure libcluster with this strategy:
+* Here is some example config for the the gossip strategy, copy the following code in your application level supervisor to configure libcluster with this strategy:

 ```elixir
 topologies = [